admb-project/admb/scripts/docker/quickstart-windows.md

         cd C:\simple

-2. Build simple.tpl into an executable using the ADMB Docker Image and the mounted current local directory.
+2. Build simple.tpl into an Windows executable using the ADMB Docker Image and the mounted current local directory.

         docker run --rm --volume %CD%:C:\simple --workdir C:\simple johnoel/admb:windows simple.tpl

-3. Run **simple.exe** locally.
+3. Run **simple.exe** Windows executable.

+   There are two options, run the executable on the local Windows host or use the container to run program.

+   Run local directory,

         simple.exe

+   Or, use container to run executable.
+The output files will be written to the directory on local directory.

+       docker run --rm --volume %CD%:C:\simple --workdir C:\simple --entrypoint simple.exe johnoel/admb:windows

 Console
 -------